On Combinatorial Properties of Points and Polynomial Curves: Introduction

-In this paper, we are interested in finding a natural combinatorial abstraction of partitions of point sets in the 2-dimensional Euclidean space by graphs of polynomial functions of degree $k$.
-Graphs of polynomial functions are a natural generalization of lines, but the combinatorial properties of partitions of point sets induced by them had not been studied so much until the work of Eli\'a\v{s} and Matou\v{s}ek~\cite{EM13}.
-In \cite{EM13}, Eli\'a\v{s} and Matou\v{s}ek studied a new interesting generalization of the Erd\H{o}s-Szekeres theorem.
-To prove the theorem, they investigated the combinatorial properties of partitions of point sets by graphs of polynomial functions of degree $k$, and revealed useful properties of them.
-Motivated by their results, in this paper, we discuss what kind of combinatorial properties are exhibited by such partitions.
-In fact, we show that the combinatorial properties observed by Eli\'a\v{s} and Matou\v{s}ek represent almost {\it all} of the combinatorial properties that can be proved using some natural geometric properties.
-To do so, we first observe a slightly stronger combinatorial property of partitions than those observed by Eli\'a\v{s} and Matou\v{s}ek, and then we introduce a combinatorial model called {\it degree-$k$ oriented matroids} by axiomatizing the observed combinatorial properties.
-We prove that the axioms of degree-$k$ oriented matroids completely characterize the possible partitions arising from {\it $k$-intersecting pseudoconfigurations of points}, which are a natural geometric generalization of configurations of points and graphs of polynomial functions of degree $k$, which can be viewed as an analogue of the Folkman-Lawrence topological representation theorem.
-This result implies that degree-$k$ oriented matroids capture the essential combinatorial properties of partitions of point sets by graphs of polynomial functions of degree $k$. \\ \\ {\bf Related work.} It is also natural to study partitions of point sets by circles.
-It is known that the partitions of a point set in the Euclidean space by a certain family of spheres determine an oriented matroid, which is called a {\it Delaunay oriented matroid} (see \cite[Section 1.9]{BLSWZ99}).
-Santos~\cite{S96} proved that partitions of a point set in the 2-dimensional Euclidean space by spheres defined by a smooth, strictly convex distance function also fulfill the oriented matroid axioms.
-In \cite{M16}, it is proved that the class of partitions of point sets in the 2-dimensional Euclidean space by certain kind of pseudocircles are characterized by the axioms of uniform matroid polytopes of rank $4$. \\ \\ {\bf Notation.} Here, we summarize the notation that will be employed in this paper.
-In the following, we assume that $S$ is a finite ordered set, $X$ is a sign vector on $E$, $P$ is a point in the $2$-dimensional Euclidean space, and $r$ is a positive integer.
+In this paper, we investigate combinatorial properties of another kind of geometric partitions: possible partitions of a point set in the plane by the graph of a polynomial function of degree $k$.
+Combinatorial properties of such partitions were first closely investigated by Eli\'a\v{s} and Matou\v{s}ek~\cite{EM13} to prove a new generalization of the Erd\H{o}s-Szekeres theorem.
+In this paper, we discuss more closely what kind of combinatorial properties are exhibited by such partitions.
+In fact, we show that the combinatorial properties observed by Eli\'a\v{s} and Matou\v{s}ek represent almost \emph{all} combinatorial properties that can be proved using some natural geometric properties.
+To do so, we first review the combinatorial properties observed by Eli\'a\v{s} and Matou\v{s}ek, and then observe a slightly stronger combinatorial property.
+Axiomatizing the observed combinatorial properties, we introduce a combinatorial model, called {\it degree-$k$ oriented matroids}.
+Then, we present a topological representation theorem for degree-$k$ oriented matroids.
+More specifically, we prove that every degree-$k$ oriented matroid has a topological representation as a {\it $k$-intersecting pseudoconfiguration of points}, which is a natural geometric generalization of a configuration of points and the graphs of polynomial functions of degree $k$.
+This result can be viewed as an analogue of the result of Goodman and Pollack~\cite{GP84}, and implies that the axiom of degree-$k$ oriented matroids describes essential combinatorial properties of the possible partitions of point sets by the graphs of polynomial functions of degree $k$.
+Coincidentally, it turns out that the axiom of degree-$k$ oriented matroids coincides with the axiom of $(k+2)$-signotopes, introduced by Felsner and Weil~\cite{FW01}, which is closely related to higher Bruhat orders~\cite{MS89}.
+Prior to Felsner and Weil~\cite{FW01}, signotopes were also studied by Ziegler~\cite{Z93} under the name of ``consistent subsets'' .
+Ziegler~\cite{Z93} proved that $k$-signotopes (consistent subsets) have a geometric interpretation as single element extensions of cyclic hyperplane arrangements in $\mathbb{R}^{n-k-1}$.
+Hence, our result gives a two-dimensional geometric interpretation for signotopes and also for single element extensions of cyclic hyperplane arrangements.